-11. Cost Awards
+13. Costs Awards

-(a) Can I claim costs from the Development & Planning Authority if an appeal is allowed?
+(a) Can I claim costs from the Authority if an appeal is allowed?

 As a general rule costs are not awarded.
 The Tribunal does have limited discretionary powers to award costs in some cases.
 In deciding an application for costs the Tribunal will look very closely at the conduct of the two parties.

 Where costs are awarded the legislation sets maximum amounts for certain costs such as loss of earnings and the cost of legal advice and representations are specially excluded.

-(b) If I lose my appeal can the Development & Planning Authority claim costs from me?
+(b) If I lose my appeal can the Authority claim costs from me?

-The Tribunal may consider a costs application from the Development & Planning Authority where it provided evidence that you had acted dishonestly or vexatiously in relation to your appeal.
+The Tribunal may consider a costs application from the Authority where there is evidence to show that you had acted dishonestly or vexatiously in relation to your appeal.

-12. Further Appeals
+14. Further Appeals